coffee beans

 100% Organic – The simplest and most obvious of all the labels.
 In this case, the product must be made up of 100% organic ingredients and the label must also have the name of the certifying agent.
 So, it may say “100% Organic” or it might have the USDA Organic seal.

-Organic – This is where it gets a bit complex: Labels that say “Organic” are allowed up to 5% of the item to be produced using substances on the “allowed” non-organic list, excluding salt and water.
+Organic – This is where it gets a bit complex: Labels that simply say “Organic” are allowed up to 5% of the item to be produced using substances on the “allowed” non-organic list (excluding salt and water).
 Again the name of the certifying agent must be present on the label and the USDA seal can be used.

-Regenerative Organic – This is a relatively new label and shows additional practices over and above the standard USDA organic certification.
-It requires additional farming/labor practices to not only protect the soil but to ensure its regenerative, long-term health.
+Regenerative Organic – This label is relatively new and shows additional practices over and above the standard USDA organic certification.
+It requires additional farming/labor practices that protect the soil and also ensure its regenerative, long-term health.

-Made with Organic – This label rarely applies to coffee, though it is possible to see it in some coffee blends.
-Here, at least 70% of the ingredients must be certified organic and it must be overseen by a certified agent.
+Made with Organic – This label rarely applies to coffee, though it is possible with some coffee blends.
+In this case, at least 70% of the ingredients must be certified organic and be overseen by a certified agent.

 Are Organic Standards Global?